 I do update this essay as new information comes to light and if you have any information or opinion that you would like to add to it please do let me know.

-My Wareham family lines, from my grandfather Sidney Ernest Wareham, see pages 8.
+My own Wareham family lines, from my grandfather Sidney Ernest Wareham, is on the next page.